Jejomar Binay Jr.: Electoral history

+Controversies

+On November 30, 2013, Binay, then the mayor of Makati, was involved in a standoff at the Banyan Gate of Dasmariñas Village in Makati.
+Security guards reportedly barred his convoy from exiting the gate due to a village policy that closes the exit late at night for security reasons.
+Contrary to reports of their detention, the three guards involved in the standoff were taken to the Makati Central Police Station only to seek clarification regarding village policies.
+Binay's spokesperson Joey Salgado maintained that the mayor was entitled to courtesy, while the village's residents and various groups criticized the incident as an overreach of power.
+The incident gained national attention after CCTV footage of the encounter was released by the Philippine Daily Inquirer.

 Personal life

 Binay was married to Kennely Ann Lacia (1980–2009), who was also known as former ABS-CBN talent Audrey Vizcara, until her death on August 11, 2009.
 They had four children: Jejomarie Alexi, Maria Isabel, Jejomar III, and Maria Kennely.
 His wife died due to complications while giving birth to their fourth child, who survived despite being born prematurely and was named Maria Kennely in memory of her mother.

 During his time as Mayor of Makati, he was romantically linked to Kris Aquino.

 Binay married his second wife Patricia Sandejas in 2023.
 They first met during the ribbon-cutting ceremony of Bistro Mondo, a restaurant co-owned by the Sandejas family in Poblacion, Makati, in 2011.